carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 {: .language-yaml}

-This block of code contains the `inputs` section of the workflow.
-This section provides all the inputs that are needed for the workflow.
+This block of code contains the `inputs` section of the tool description.
+This section provides all the inputs that are needed for running this specific tool.
-In this example a string is needed that will be printed on the command line.
-An id is defined first for the input: `message_text`.
+To run this example we will need to provide a string which will be included on the command line.
+Each of the inputs has a name, to help us tell them apart; this first input has the name : `message_text`.
-Then the type of the input needs to be defined.
-In this case it will be a `string`.
-The `inputBinding` describes how the input should appear on the command line.
+The field `inputBinding` is one way to specify how the input should appear on the command line.
-The `position` field indicates at which position the input will be on the command line, in this example it is at the first position.
+Here the `position` field indicates at which position the input will be on the command line; in this case the `message_text` value will be the first thing added to the command line (after the `baseCommand`, `echo`).

 ~~~
 outputs: []